DARPA-ASKEM/program-milestones/6-month-milestone/evaluation/scenario_3/ta_3/Evaluation_Scenario_3.md

 ```

+#### Data Asks

+* Time series of vaccinations
+* Hospitalization rate difference due to vaccination?
+* Recovery rate difference due to vaccination?
+* Mortality rate difference due to vaccination?
+Hospitalized and not hospitalized

 ## Question 4: Age-Stratified Model

 Question 4 is the same analysis as questions 1, 2, and 3 on a model with age-stratification added.
 In order to build unit tests for
 the analysis and functionality, we started by building the model with vaccine by hand, awaiting a swap to the version from
 TA2.

+#### Data

+* Previous data that is age stratified is cases, and hospitalizations
+* 10 stratifications, by 10 years each
+* Underreporting over time?
+* Data for assumption on recovery rate with respect to age
+* Aggregated contact matrix for beta over age, from Scenario 1

 ## Question 5: Add Reinfection

 Question 5 is the same analysis as questions 1, 2, 3, and 4 on a model with reinfection added.
 In order to build unit tests for
 the analysis and functionality, we started by building the model with vaccine by hand, awaiting a swap to the version from
 TA2.

+#### Data Asks

+* Change in hospitalization for people who are reinfected
+* State of new york, people who reinfected?
+* Median time to reinfection
+* It may require R -> S ===> R -> S2
+* Maybe model recovered as vaccinated S?

 ## Question 6: New Data